MayankGupta-dev08/mySpringBootWork/sb_09-spring-boot-web-service-rest-security/src/main/resources/NOTES.md

 - Servlet Filters are used to pre-process/post-process web requests.
 - Servlet Filters can route web requests based on security logic.
 - Spring provides a bulk of security functionality with servlet filters.
+- Spring Security recommends using the popular **bcrypt** algorithm for encrypting the passwords.
+  - bcrypt algo performs a one-way encrypted hashing.
+  - Adds a random salt to the password for additional protection.
+  - Includes support to defeat brute force attacks

 ### Servlets